riskydissonance/DevOpsInf/README.md

 ##### Windows agent

 For a Windows agent all you need to do is set it up in Jenkins, download the jnlp file and ensure docker (for Sonar) & visual studio (for MSBuild) is installed on the windows host.

+On Kubernetes you can use the `websockets` agent to avoid having to expose additional agent ports and route them.
+This is a checkbox in the agent config.

 ##### Webhooks for Git pushing